Legislation and by-laws

 Suggestions resulted in some amendments to the draft by-laws, which were reconsidered by the Council on Monday, 18 September.
 The Council unanimously resolved to ‘make the by-laws’, as required under the Local Government Act 1993.

-The by-laws, and their respective Regulatory Impact Statements, will be forwarded to the Director of Local Government in early October, for his consideration and certification of approval.
+The by-laws, and their respective Regulatory Impact Statements, were forwarded to the Director of Local Government in early October, for his consideration and certification of approval.

 Current City of Hobart by-laws